Use the information on this page to help consumers understand health insurance tax documents.

 Tax Credit Reconciliation

-Assisted QHPs: Individuals will need the information on IRS Form 1095-A to reconcile advanced premium tax credit payments made on their behalf or to claim the premium tax credit if they are eligible.
+Assisted QHPs: Consumers will need the information on IRS Form 1095-A to reconcile advanced premium tax credit payments made on their behalf or to claim the premium tax credit if they are eligible.

 - MNsure will mail the IRS Form 1095-A to consumers who were enrolled in a qualified health plan by January 31.